blockchain-etl/solana-etl/iac/README.md

 4. To connect to a pre-existing BigQuery dataset:
    - A GCP service account with `roles/bigquery.dataEditor` on the target BigQuery dataset is required.
    - The service account key needs to be copied to the Indexer VM.
-   - The location of the service account key is defined by the `SERVICE_ENVIRONMENT` variable in the [script](./scripts/indexer/indexer-service.sh#L4).
+   - The location of the service account key is defined by the `SERVICE_ENVIRONMENT` variable in the [script](./scripts/inserter/inserter-service.sh#L10).
+5. Make sure the [slot value](./scripts/indexer/indexer-service.sh#12) is not older than the `Full Snapshot Slot` value from the Solana RPC node.
-5. Note: If the target BigQuery dataset is in the same project, the service account key is not required.
+6. Note: If the target BigQuery dataset is in the same project, the service account key is not required.

 ### 4. BigQuery Provisioning
 1. The BigQuery dataset is provisioned by the [bq.tf](./main/bq.tf) file with pre-created data tables.